Browser does not support script.

 Previously, I was School Head of Department of Performing Arts and Associate Professor of Music at Kingston University London, during which time I was also the Aurora Champion, TECHNE Training Lead for Doctoral Students, EDI LQBTQ+ subgroup lead, university level Athena Swan subgroup lead for self-assessment, and faculty subgroup lead for anti-bullying, anti-harassment and anti-discrimination.
 Prior to that, I was Head of the Department of Music also at Kingston University.
 I was Programme Director for Music and Director of the Centre for Interdisciplinary Music Research.
 I began my academic career as part time lecturer in Music at Lancaster University.

-I have received funding for my research, including: AHRC Network, Women's Musical Leadership Online Network (January 2022- November 2023), Arts Council, Women's Voice, Club Inegales (2020), and AHRC Network, Translating Music (2013-2014).
-In addition, I was co-PI for Taking Race Live, funded by the office for fair access (2014-2018), for which we won the Rose Award for "Teaching, Learning and Assessment and Research" (2016) and we were nominated and became a CATE (Collaborative Award for Teaching Excellence) Finalist of AdvanceHE (2017), and I latterly won the Student Award for Employability at Kingston University, Student Union Awards (2021).
+I have received funding for my research, including: AHRC Network, Women's Musical Leadership Online Network (January 2022- November 2023), Arts Council, Women's Voice, Club Inegales (2020), and AHRC Network, Translating Music (2013 to 2014).
+In addition, I was co-PI for Taking Race Live, funded by the office for fair access (2014 to 2018), for which we won the Rose Award for "Teaching, Learning and Assessment and Research" (2016) and we were nominated and became a CATE (Collaborative Award for Teaching Excellence) Finalist of AdvanceHE (2017), and I latterly won the Student Award for Employability at Kingston University, Student Union Awards (2021).

 Teaching